Serengeti. It’s another way to say Africa.

 We waved the bus farewell and switched to four-by-four vehicle.
 Michael Mlomo was our guide.
 He had 16 years of experience and an impressive knowledge of wildlife and local culture, so we instantly believed him when he promised us the “big five” – lion, elephant, rhino, buffalo and leopard – so-called because they were once the most prized trophies of big game hunters.

 And trustworthy Michael delivered on his promise during a whirlwind safari that took us to Ngorongoro Crater and Lake Manyara in Tanzania, and East and West Tsavo in Kenya.
-Each was a unique setting for wildlife – the grassland of Ngorongoro, the jungles of Manyara with its tree climbing lions, and the desert and forest of the Tsavo, where lions were snuffling outside my tent at night.
+Each was a unique setting for wildlife – the grassland of Ngorongoro, home of the black rhino, the jungles of Manyara with its tree climbing lions, and the desert and forest of the Tsavo, where lions were snuffling outside my tent at night.
 Yet all were added attractions to the greatest spectacle on earth.

 A lioness sits in a tree in Tanzania’s Tarangire National Park.us back to that animal traffic jam on the Serengeti.
 The vast Serengeti Plains span the Kenyan and Tanzanian border and encompass Serengeti National Park (5,800 sqm or 15,000 km²) itself, the Ngorongoro Conservation Area, Maswa Game Reserve, the Loliondo, Grumeti and Ikorongo Controlled Areas and the Maasai Mara National Reserve in Kenya.
 More than 90,000 tourists flock to the Park each year.
 Two World Heritage Sites and two Biosphere Reserves have been established within this 11,500 square mile (30,000 km²) region.